mp-se/gravitymon/docs/_sources/intro.rst.txt

   :width: 800
   :alt: Index page

-The next step is then to configure the device, most settings should work but there are a few that should be changed.
+In order for the software to work properly there are a few steps that needs to be configured.
+When you open up the index page a selftest will be run and common issues will be shown for your action.

 Configuration - Device Settings - Device Name
 +++++++++++++++++++++++++++++++++++++++++++++